nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

 ### portal-theme

-This plugin types adds a theme to the Portal.
+This plugin type adds a theme to the Portal.

 To register a new portal-theme plugin, create a plugin definition (mashroom.\[json,ts,js,yaml\]) like this: